solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

     > Reviewing the fields on this tab, you will notice that it is possible to define the copy method, table options, and to provide pre-copy scripts to execute.
 Also, take special note of the sink dataset, `wwi_staging_dimcustomer_asa`.
 The dataset requires a parameter named `UniqueId`, which is populated using a substring of the Pipeline Run Id.
 This dataset points to the `wwi_staging.DimCustomer_UniqueId` table in Synapse Analytics, which is one of the data sources for the Mapping Data Flow.
 We will need to ensure that the copy activity successfully populates this table before running the data flow.

 6. Select the **Mapping** tab.
 On this tab, you can review and set the column mappings.
-As you can see on this tab, the spaces are being removed from the column names in the sink.
+As you can see on this tab, the spaces are being removed from the sink's column names.

     ![The Mappings tab for the Copy data activity is highlighted and displayed.](media/ex02-orchestrate-copy-data-mapping.png "Pipeline canvas property tabs")